Call for free independent agent advice

 Need more information about agent fees or costs?
 Read our comprehensive guide to the fees charged by agents here.

-According to our data, you may want to consider selling your Toronto property in 2024.
+According to our data, you may want to consider selling your TORONTO property in 2025.

-The average houses growth in Toronto has risen to 11.4% over the past 10 years.
+The average houses growth in TORONTO has risen to 11.6% over the past 10 years.
 The increase in property values has led to an appreciating market where selling your property is generally easier and buyers are generally more competitive.

-Price growth for Toronto houses over the last year has been above the ten year annual growth rate, coming in at 34.6% for houses (compared to the 10 year average, 11.4%).
+Price growth for TORONTO houses over the last year has been about equal to the ten year annual growth rate, coming in at 10.1% for houses (compared to the 10 year average, 11.6%).

-Units/apartment values over the past 12 months in Toronto have grown higher for 25.1%, compared to the 10 year average, 10.1%.
+Units/apartment values over the past 12 months in TORONTO have moved lower for -0.6%, compared to the 10 year average, 8.6%.

 To find out how to sell your house and to find the best agent, click here.